 Creepy crawlies, ghouls and ghosts are making their way around the West Midlands this half term.
 Halloween and half term combine to bring you a plethora of family days out in the region.
 Many events are suitable for children of all ages but there are a few aimed at adults too.
+For more things to do in the area from family or dog friendly attractions to ideas for a rainy day, head to my comprehensive days out guide.

 All Things Wild – Worcestershire